 Days 1 and 2 – Auckland

 If you love wine and have more time in Auckland, there are several wineries close to Auckland where you can go.
-Also, there are several great islands (such as Rangitoto) to visit within a short distance of central Auckland.
+Also, there are several great islands (such as Rangitoto) to visit within a short distance of Central Auckland.
 If you have more days on hand, you can add Cape Reinga and Bay of Islands to your itinerary.
 In Cape Reinga, you can engage in sandboarding and take boat tours including swimming with dolphins in Bay of Islands.

 Days 2, 3 and 4 – Coromandel and Rotorua